hritikbharucha/Custom_Porechop_ABI/README.md

 The provided directory will be created if it does not exists, if the path is writable.
 By default, Porechop_ABI creates a ./tmp/ folder in the working directory (where the command is launched).

+#### Custom adapters

 ```bash
 --custom_adapters / -cap [path_to_file]
 ```

-You may now set custom adapters without editing the adapter.py file.
+By default, Porechop stores its database of adapters in the adapter.py file.
+This options allows you to use a  set custom adapters without editing the adapter.py file.
 These adapters are only used at runtime, not added to the adapter.py file.
 Custom adapters must be stored in a text file following this format:
 ```